m-emre-yalcin/m-emre-yalcin.github.io/content/portfolio.md

 ## [About Me](#about-me)

 I was born in February 1999 in Istanbul/Fatih.
 I am living on the European side of Istanbul.
-I'm a little bit of a short guy with the long hair.
+I'm a little bit of a short guy with long hair.

 ### Beginning of my journey